 In Michigan, the person who is appointed by the probate court to manage the estate of a decedent during the estate administration process is known as a personal representative.
 If the decedent left a will, typically it would name the person who they want to serve as the personal representative.
 Otherwise, eligible persons can petition the court to be appointed.
-For their work, Michigan law allows for the personal representative to be paid a reasonable fee.
+As an experienced Michigan executor commission lawyer can explain, for their work, Michigan law allows for the personal representative to be paid a reasonable fee.
 Mich.
 Comp.
 Laws § 700.3703(1)

 General Duties and Responsibilities of a Michigan Personal Representative